Meals that Heal

 Volunteer Guidelines & FAQ

-We have updated our Meals that Heal policies and guidelines in the wake of COVID-19 to prioritize the safety of our families, volunteers and staﬀ.
+We have updated our Meals that Heal policies and guidelines to prioritize the safety of our families, volunteers and staﬀ.
 All groups must abide by these rules in order to participate.

 Volunteer Duration: 4:30-7:30pm